We’ve reviewed over 25+ running shoes and found the best running shoes for flat feet.

 7. Saucony Guide 14

 The Saucony Guide 14 gets a great update in its 14th version.
-It’s snappy, fast, and has a great feel all around the foot, especially at the laces.
+It’s snappy, fast, and has a great feel all around the foot.

 The biggest change to the Guide is the FORMFIT upper.
 Unlike prior Guides, this version has a more standard lacing system.
 But what’s unique is that the upper cradles your foot rather than cinching the shoe as you might with a standard upper.
 This creates a plush fit that is comfortable while keeping it securely in place.

 In the midsole, Saucony’s PWRRUN foam layers between the insert and sole of the shoe.
 PWRRUN is cushiony and bouncy.
 It does three things: it returns more energy than traditional foam – this means it almost propels you forward, making for a more efficient stride.
 It lasts longer than traditional foam before it breaks down.
 So this shoe will feel great longer, even on those brutal 20 mile runs!

 Flex grooves on the sole continue to allow flexibility and a natural running feel.
 The guidance foam on the arch provides great support for runners with low arches.